 The Account Lead, Tech Lead(s) and Delivery Lead(s) for each engagement maintain an up-to-date Account Summary sheet, reviewing and refreshing it at least every two weeks.
 The process of reviewing and updating the sheet hopefully drives useful introspection which leads to clear, positive action to drive continuous improvement (see Continuous Improvement).

 This is a self-assessment by the people in the engagement and the scores are just an aid to focusing attention in the right places.
 Scores are not comparable between engagements, and low scores are not necessarily bad.
-Low scores can reflect an area you have little control over and can be a good way to highlight this so we can be clear about our boundaries and offer further help where the customer would benefit from that.
-Or they can indicate an area you want to drive improvement in — so long as positive action is being taken this is a good thing.
+Low scores can reflect an area you have little control over and can be a good way to highlight this, so we can be clear about our boundaries and offer further help where the customer would benefit from that.
+They can also indicate an area you want to drive improvement in — so long as positive action is being taken, this is a good thing.